ibm-cloud-docs/data-virtualization/connecting/driver_pkg.md

 ## Downloading
 {: #drvr_dwnldng}

-You can download the driver package for your operating system from the Data Virtualization web console.
-From your {{site.data.keyword.Bluemix_notm}} dashboard, open your Data Virtualization service.
-Log in to your Data Virtualization web console.
+You can download the driver package for your operating system from the {{site.data.keyword.dv_short}} web console.
+From your {{site.data.keyword.Bluemix_notm}} dashboard, open your {{site.data.keyword.dv_short}} service.
+Log in to your {{site.data.keyword.dv_short}} web console.

-In the Data Virtualization web console, select Connect details.
+In the {{site.data.keyword.dv_short}} web console, select Connect details.
 Select the tile that represents your operating system to download the appropriate driver.

 ## Installing
 {: #drvr_instlng}